HMCS Donnacona: History

 In 1943, the new name of the Naval Reserve division was chosen to be used as the name of the ship featured in the film Corvette K-225, featuring Randolph Scott and Ella Raines.
-In 1944, HMCS Donnacona's football team (combined with players from HMCS Hyacinthe, also in Montreal) won the Grey Cup, beating the Hamilton Wildcats 7-6 at the Civic Stadium to bring the cup to Montreal for only the second time.
+In 1944, HMCS Donnacona's football team (combined with players from HMCS Hyacinthe, also in Montreal) won the Grey Cup, beating the Hamilton Wildcats 7–6 at the Civic Stadium to bring the cup to Montreal for only the second time.

-In the summer of 2007, HMCS Donnacona was moved to a new purpose-built federal government facility at 3525 St-Jacques Street shared with the Royal Canadian Mounted Police (RCMP) and the Canada Border Services Agency.
+In the summer of 2007, HMCS Donnacona was moved to a new purpose-built federal government facility at 3525 Saint Jacques Street shared with the Royal Canadian Mounted Police and the Canada Border Services Agency.
+Unlike many other Naval Reserve Divisions, HMCS Donnacona is not located near a body of water.

-In 2019, the Band of HMCS Donnacona was reinstated as one of six Naval Reserve Bands in Canada.
+In 2019, the Band of HMCS Donnacona was reinstated as one of six Naval Reserve bands in Canada.